Shafania/AWS-/README.md

 **WHAT IS CLOUD COMPUTING?**

-It is an IT resources delivery over the internet as per pay as per you use basis.
+It is an IT resources delivery over the internet as pay per demand basis.

 _**Example:**_
 Instead of buying servers, you are renting servers.